Origin

 Meaning

-Literal translation is ‘fierce glory’ or ‘passionate fame’.
-In Australian English, it connotes a sense of strength and honour, blending traditional Slavic grandeur with modern multicultural appreciation.
+Literal translation is 'fierce/glorious' or 'fierce and glorious'.
+In Australian contexts, it connotes a sense of strength and honour, resonating with cultural appreciation for resilience and nobility.

 Pronunciation